 Follow these recommendations for a safe sleep environment for your little one:

-• Always place your baby on his or her back to sleep, not on the stomach or side.
-The rate of SIDS has gone way down since the AAP introduced this recommendation in 1992.
+• Always place your baby on their back to sleep, not on the stomach or side.
+The rate of SIDS has gone way down since the AAP began recommending this in 1992.

-• Use a firm sleep surface.
+• Use a firm, flat sleep surface.
 Cover the mattress with a sheet that fits snugly.
-Make sure your crib, bassinet, or play yard meets current safety standards.

 • Do not put anything else in the crib or bassinet.
 Keep plush toys, pillows, blankets, unfitted sheets, quilts, comforters, sheepskins, and bumper pads out of your baby's sleep area.

-• Avoid overheating.
-Dress your baby for the room temperature, and don't overbundle.
+• To avoid overheating, dress your baby for the room temperature and don't overbundle.
+Don't cover your baby's head while they're sleeping.
 Watch for signs of overheating, such as sweating or feeling hot to the touch.

 • Keep your baby away from smokers.
 Secondhand smoke increases the risk of SIDS.

-• Put your baby to sleep with a pacifier.
-But if your baby rejects the pacifier, don't force it.
-If the pacifier falls out during sleep you do not have to replace it.
+• Offer a pacifier to your baby at sleep time, but don’t force it.
+If the pacifier falls out during sleep, you don’t have to replace it.
 If you're breastfeeding, wait until breastfeeding is firmly established.

-• Watch out for other hazards.
-Avoid items with cords, ties, or ribbons that can wrap around a baby's neck, and objects with any kind of sharp edge or corner.
+• Watch out for other hazards, such as items with cords, ties, or ribbons that can wrap around a baby's neck, and objects with any kind of sharp edge or corner.
 Look around for things that your baby can touch from a seated or standing position in the crib.
 Hanging mobiles, wall hangings, pictures, draperies, and window blind cords could be harmful if they are within a baby's reach.

 Helping Your Baby Sleep